Jumu'ah Mubarak: Literal meaning

-Jumu'ah is one of the most exalted Islamic rituals and one of its confirmed obligatory acts.
-Jumma Mubārak literally means Happy Friday, where Jumma means "Friday" and Mubārak translates as "blessed".
-Muslims offer weekly prayers on Friday noon which is sacred to their religion and considered holy day according to Islamic beliefs.
+Jumu'ah is one of the most important Islamic rituals and is considered one of its obligatory acts.
+Jumma Mubarak literally means Happy Friday, where Jumma means "Friday" and Mubārak translates as "blessed".
+Muslims offer weekly prayers at noon on Friday, as a core part of Islamic beliefs.

 Islamic terminate meaning

 According to Hadith, Friday is the best day during which the sun has risen.
-It's the day Adam was created, the day when Adam entered paradise, and also when he was taken out from it.
-It's also the day on which the Yawm ad-Din or Day of Resurrection would take place.
-As this day has its own importance in Islamic religion, Muslims wish each other Jumu'ah Mubārak or Blessed Friday when they go to the Mosque and make a special prayer on that day.
-When someone wishes “Jummah Mubārak”, Muslims generally just reply back with the same sentence “Jummah Mubārak”.
+It is the day Adam was created, the day when Adam entered paradise, and also when he was banished from it.
+It is also the day on which the Yawm ad-Din or Day of Resurrection will take place.
+As this day has its own importance in Islam, Muslims wish each other "Jumu'ah Mubārak" or "Blessed Friday" when they go to the mosque and recite a special prayer.
+The reply to this greeting is usually the same, “Jummah Mubārak”.